18kimn/blog/src/routes/[postType]/writing/nixos-post-mortem/index.md

 at that point perhaps a wealth of contributors will improve Nix in ways we cannot foressee.
-Perhaps the language isn't as much of an issue for other programmers because AI tooling will autocomplete the way to victory.^[I'm one of those diehard I-will-never-use-ChatGPT people, personally.]
+Perhaps the language isn't as much of an issue for other programmers because AI tooling will autocomplete the way to victory.
 And of course, perhaps some of it is not an issue with the design but my own unwillingness to really learn the innards of Nix and NixOS.

 Just to hammer home this point, that everything I am discussing comes from a deeply personal perspective, I want